byrkbrk/synthesizing-super-resolution-by-experts/README.md

 ## Introduction

   We build a module that synthesizes super-resolution images by 4x upscaling.
 While preparing, we utilize the pretrained model [SeemoRe](https://arxiv.org/abs/2402.03412) provided by [eduardzamfir at HuggingFace](https://huggingface.co/eduardzamfir/SeemoRe-T/tree/main).
+The demo is accessible at [the HuggingFace space](https://huggingface.co/spaces/byrkbrk/Synthesize-super-resolution-images).

 ## Setting Up the Environment